hpcloud/mezzanine/README.md

 You can login with these credentials at /admin.
 It is recommended that you change this default password by running
-`stackato run python manage.py changepassword`
+`stackato run python manage.py changepassword admin`